 WHERE ALL OTHER BONDS END, THIS ONE BEGINS…

 James Bond (Roger Moore) tries to find out what happened to a missing space shuttle and the traces lead to an industrialist (Michael Lonsdale) who is planning to start a new civilization in space.
-The eleventh Bond flick followed the contemporary space trend, which was a bad idea.
-If you want to know why, just check out the moronic laser battle in space that looks like it belongs in a different franchise.
-The film does have a few good action sequences, but it’s an obvious copy of The Spy Who Loved Me with countless similar ingredients.
+The eleventh Bond flick followed the contemporary space trend, which was a bad fit.
+If you want to know why, just check out the climactic, dumb laser battle in space that looks like it belongs in a different franchise.
+The film does have a few good action sequences, but it’s an obvious copy of The Spy Who Loved Me (1977) with countless similar ingredients.

 1979-Britain-U.S. 126 min.
 Color.
 Widescreen.
 Directed by Lewis Gilbert.
 Song: ”Moonraker” (performed by Shirley Bassey).
 Cast: Roger Moore (James Bond), Lois Chiles (Holly Goodhead), Michael Lonsdale (Hugo Drax), Richard Kiel, Corinne Clery, Bernard Lee… Desmond Llewelyn.

 Trivia: James Mason was allegedly considered for the part of Drax.
 Lee’s final film as M. Followed by For Your Eyes Only (1981).

 Quote: “James Bond.
 You appear with the tedious inevitability of an unloved season.”
 (Lonsdale to Moore)